Local convertibility and the quantum simulation of edge states in many-body systems: Symmetry broken ground state

-\emph{Symmetry broken ground state}--- {To further confirm our interpretation on the role of boundary modes, in the ordered phase $h<1$ we also considered the ferromagnetic ground state for which $\langle \sigma^x \rangle \neq 0$.
-Since this state does not support well defined Majorana edge states, we expect a restoration of local convertibility.} We calculate the Renyi entropies of this symmetry broken ground state numerically.
-Namely we add a very small perturbation $\epsilon(\sigma_1^x+\sigma_N^x)$ to Hamiltonian (\ref{HIsing}) and apply it to the variational MPS routine to obtain the ground state.
+To further confirm our interpretation on the role of boundary modes, in the ordered phase $h<1$ we also considered the ferromagnetic ground state for which $\langle \sigma^x \rangle \neq 0$.
+Since this state does not support well defined Majorana edge states, we expect a restoration of local convertibility.
+We calculate the R'{e}nyi entropy of this symmetry broken ground state numerically.
+Namely we add a very small perturbation $\epsilon(\sigma_1^x+\sigma_N^x)$ to the Hamiltonian (\ref{HIsing}) and apply the variational matrix product state routine to obtain the ground state \cite{mps2008}.
 In this work the converge tolerance is $10^{-6}$.
-Fig. \ref{symmetrybroken} shows the plots of the sign of the derivative entropy for two possible partitions (small and large $A$ block) and validates our expectation that both phases are locally convertible.
-We considered several partitioning choices and the results are not distinguishable from those in fig. \ref{symmetrybroken}.
+Fig.~\ref{symmetrybroken} shows the plots of the sign of the entropy derivative for two possible partitions (small and large $A$ block) and {this} validates our expectation that both phases are locally convertible.
+We considered several partitioning choices and the results are not distinguishable from those in Fig.~\ref{symmetrybroken}.

-\emph{Conclusions and discussions}-- In this work we studied the differential local convertibility in the paradigmatic order-disorder quantum phase transition occurring by varying the control parameter $h$ in the quantum Ising model/2-SAT problem.
-While the disordered ground state $h>1$ results always locally convertible, a complex scenario emerges for the phase with $h<1$.
-For the thermal ground state, enjoying the same symmetry of the Hamiltonian, the convertibility depends on the interplay between the size of the partition $(A|B)$ and the correlation length of the system.
-For the ferromagnetic ground state, i.e. with broken symmetry, the local convertibility is restored, for any chosen partition.